 HOW TO APPLY

 Application should be in 12-point font or neatly handwritten.
 Since copies will be duplicated, please do not use staples.
-Fill out the checklist (word doc), include the application, narrative, all required materials, and comply with the postmark deadline.
+Fill out the checklist, include the application, narrative, all required materials, and comply with the postmark deadline.
 Carefully check the project beginning and end dates.

 Submit a two-page clear and concise narrative that directly responds to the questions below.
 Number, repeat the questions and answer in order.
 Refer to the evaluation criteria as you write your narrative and select your support materials.